 Successfully treating brain tumors can be challenging.
 The body’s blood-brain barrier normally protects the brain and spinal cord from harmful chemicals.
 However, this barrier also keeps out many types of chemotherapy.
 Surgery can be difficult if the tumor is near a delicate part of the brain or spinal cord.
 Even when the surgeon can completely remove the original tumor, parts of the tumor may remain that are too small to be seen or removed during surgery.
 Radiation therapy can also damage healthy tissue.

-However, research in the past 20 years has helped to significantly lengthen the lives of people with a brain tumor.
-More refined surgeries, a better understanding of the types of tumors that respond to chemotherapy, and more targeted delivery of radiation therapy have lengthened lives and improved the quality of life for many people diagnosed with a brain tumor.
+However, research in the past 20 years has helped to significantly lengthen the lives of many people with a brain tumor.
+More refined surgeries, a better understanding of the types of tumors that respond to chemotherapy and other drugs, and more targeted delivery of radiation therapy have lengthened lives and improved the quality of life for many people diagnosed with a brain tumor.

 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
 These types of talks are called “shared decision making.”
 Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
 Shared decision making is particularly important for a brain tumor because there are different treatment options.
 Learn more about making treatment decisions.

 Physical, emotional, and social effects of a brain tumor